10 February 2020

 - (iii) in the case of a claim against a company which is being wound up by the court, when the claimant first sends in his claim to the official liquidator;

-However Section 238A of the Code read with non obstante clause Section 238, prevents the applicability of the provisions of “The Limitation Act, 1963” on the claims of creditors being submitted to Liquidator during liquidation process under “IBC, 2016”
+11. However in absence of any case law, it is still debatable whether Section 238A of the Code read with non obstante clause Section 238, prevents the applicability of the provisions of “The Limitation Act, 1963” on the claims of creditors being submitted to Liquidator during liquidation process under “IBC, 2016”

-Disclaimer: The sole purpose of this blog is to create awareness on the subject and must not be used as a guide for taking or recommending any action or decision.
-A reader must do his own research and seek professional advice if he intends to take any action or decision in the matters covered in this blog.
+Disclaimer: The sole purpose of this write-up is to create awareness on the subject and must not be used as a guide for taking or recommending any action or decision.
+A reader must do his own research and seek professional advice if he intends to take any action or decision in the matters covered in this write-up.

 Further, your second proposition that "IRP/RP is not to examine the issue of limitation in the claims of creditors" directly contradicts Paragraph 28.2 of Insolvency Law Committee Report, 2018 where it has been observed that non-application of law of limitation re-opens the right of claimants (pursuant to issuance of a public notice) to file time-barred claims with the IRP/RP, which may potentially be a part of the resolution plan.
 Such a resolution plan restructuring time-barred debts and claims may not be in compliance with the existing laws for the time being in force as per section 30(4) of the Code.